whatisnuclear/website/reactor_history.md

 <a href="/img/BWR_development_history.jpg"><img
 src="/img/blank.png" data-echo="/img/BWR_development_history.jpg" alt="Timeline of BWR development history"
 class="img img-responsive center-block" ></a>
-<caption>BWR development history/timeline/geneology (from <a href="https://babel.hathitrust.org/cgi/pt?id=umn.31951d038020861&view=1up&seq=33">ANL Summer school, 1961</a>))</caption> </figure>
+<caption>BWR development history/timeline/geneology (from <a href="https://babel.hathitrust.org/cgi/pt?id=umn.31951d038020861&view=1up&seq=33">ANL Summer school, 1961</a>)</caption> </figure>

 There was one tragedy along the BWR development pathway.
-The Army's SL-1 (part of the Army Package Power Program, previously called the Argonne Low Power Reactor, ALPR) suffered an explosion on January 3, 1961 that resulted in 3 casualties.
+The Army's SL-1 in Idaho was part of the Army Package Power Program, previously called the Argonne Low Power Reactor, ALPR.
+It was designed to be built on the tundra above [the DEW line](https://en.wikipedia.org/wiki/Distant_Early_Warning_Line) to power radar stations.
+It suffered an explosion on January 3, 1961 that resulted in 3 casualties.
 SL-1 was a small, natural circulation, direct cycle BWR designed and built by ANL.
 ANL directed the project, and Pioneer Service & Engineering Company was the A/E. Operation was turned over to Combustion Engineering after the plant was operational.

 <div class="thumbnail" >
 <a href="/img/sl-1.jpg"><img class="img img-responsive"